ansible/ansible/hacking/ticket_stubs/bug_internal_api.md

 as such this is not considered a bug unless it causes an issue with Ansible command line tools (`ansible`, `ansible-playbook`, `ansible-doc`, etc).

-We do support the provided API for use by the development of plugins (modules, dynamic inventories, callbacks, strategies, etc), but this does not seem to match that case.
+We do support the provided API for use in developing plugins (modules, dynamic inventories, callbacks, strategies, etc), but this does not seem to match that case.

 If you really need a stable API target to use Ansible consider using ansilbe-runner: